demelianenko/Resources-for-learning-Linux-in-2021/README.md

 ## Going for a daily swim

-Next logical step if you have done all the above would be to install Linux on a virtual machine using:
+Next logical step if you have done all the above would be to install Linux on a virtual machine using or if you feel confident grab a laptop or a old PC and install Linux on it daily drive it, breath the terminal :

 - [Virtualbox](https://www.virtualbox.org/)